 - Line a baking sheet (I used an 18 X 13 inch) with parchment.

-- In a mixing bowl, combine the brownie mix, butter, egg white and chocolate chips until evenly combined.
+- In a mixing bowl, combine the brownie mix, butter, egg white, 1/3 cup water, and chocolate chips until evenly combined.
 Turn out mixture onto parchment lined baking sheet.
 Use an offset spatula to spread mixture evenly, about 1/4 inch thick layer.

 - Meanwhile, make the topping.
-Place the 3/4 cup semisweet chips in a microwave safe bowl.
+Place the 3/4 cup semisweet chips in a microwave-safe bowl.
 Melt on high for 30-45 seconds.
 Stir chips to melt completely.
 Pour melted chips into a quart resealable bag.
-Cut of on corner and drizzle melted chocolate diagonally over brownie bark.
+Cut one corner and drizzle melted chocolate diagonally over brownie bark.
 Repeat and drizzle on the opposite diagonal.
-Sprinkle warm chocolate with mini semi sweet chips.
+Sprinkle warm chocolate with mini semi-sweet chips.
 Allow to cool and set.
 Break apart or use a pizza cutter to cut in irregular shapes.